 Every candidate appearing for the Civil Services Examination, who is otherwise eligible, will be permitted six (6) attempts at the examination.

 There is no such restriction on the number of attempts for eligible Scheduled Caste and Scheduled Tribe candidates.

 The number of attempts permissible to candidates belonging to Other Backward Classes (OBC), who are otherwise eligible, shall be nine(9).
 This relaxation will be available to the candidates who are eligible for the applicable reservation.

 An attempt at a Preliminary Examination shall be considered to be an attempt at the examination.
 If a candidate actually appears for any one paper in the Preliminary Examination, this will be considered the equivalent to having made an attempt at the examination.
 Notwithstanding the disqualification/cancellation of candidature, the fact of appearance of the candidate at the examination will count as an attempt.

 Restrictions on applying for the examination:

 A candidate who has already been appointed to the IAS or IFS on the basis of an earlier examination and continues to be a member of that service is not eligible to compete in the current examination.

-Also, if such a candidate is appointed to IAS/IFS after the commencement of the Civil Services (Main) Examination, 2015 but before the result thereof and continues to be a member of that service, he/she shall not be considered for appointment to any service/post on the basis of the result of this examination.
+Also, if such a candidate is appointed to IAS/IFS after the commencement of the Civil Services (Main) Examination, 2019 but before the result there of and continues to be a member of that service, he/she shall not be considered for appointment to any service/post on the basis of the result of this examination.